lcmd-epfl/MLKRR/README.md

 This repository contains the a python module with the code to execute the MLKRR algorithm.
 The provided `MLKRR` class has a similar API to standard `scikit-learn` regressors and uses a fit method.

-Install the required dependencies from .
+Install the required dependencies as `pip install requirements.txt`.

 First, the original representations (to be transformed by the MLKRR algorithm) need to be loaded:
 1. Run `src/generate_data.py` to save the representations to the `data/` dir.